GillesMyny1/bot-gif-tempo/README.md

 - **Spotify Authentication**: Users can log in with their Spotify account to fetch tempo data.
 - **Tempo-Based Animation**: The animated sprite adjusts its frame duration based on the tempo of the currently playing track.
 - **Responsive Design**: The application is centered on the screen with properly aligned elements.
+- **OBS Compatible**: The animated sprite can be pulled into OBS using a Browser source with a few clicks.

 ## Getting Started